 A blend of the two types could be ideal strategy for your mobility.

+Q. Is it portable?
 Ans.
 Your manual wheelchair can be folded and stored in the back of a car with ease.
 A motorised wheelchair, on the other hand is bulkier and tougher to transport.
 Though often, the wheels on a motorised wheelchair can be detached when being transported or stored.

+Q. With outdoor use, are changes in weather a problem?
 Ans.
 The motorised wheelchair is sophisticated when it comes to programming of controls.
 You also have the option of front / mid / rear wheel drives to suit your personal preference and terrain.

 When raining, the manual wheelchair may be tougher to handle because of the water and slush.

+Q. Will my motorised wheelchair pose as a problem in terms of battery, charging, electrical outlet, etc?
 Ans.
 You manual wheelchair is clearly not dependant on charging or potential failure of batteries.
 A new trend of power – assist wheelchairs is being developed though, where motors and programmed sensors are added to a manual wheelchair.

 Your motorised wheelchair is usually powered by 4 or 5 amp deep–cycle rechargeable batteries (wet or gel batteries).
 Many motorised chairs carry an on-board charger which can be plugged into a standard wall outlet.
 Older models may have a separate charger unit.
 Always make sure your battery is charged when heading out especially for prolonged periods of time.